jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 Note Azure Dedicated Hosts are not supported with AKS so IL5 compliance would require using VM sku sizes that take the entire host (or seeking an exception)

+The simplest way to test the system is to do the following:

+- Download this github repo as a .zip
+- Request a free Azure DevOps Services organization at https://dev.azure.com
+- Create a new Azure DevOps Services (ADO) project
+- Initiative the a repo in the project
+- Clone the repo locally using the ADO GUI and Visual Studio Code
+- Add the contents of the .zip downloaded earlier into the clone using Windows explorer, and use Visual Studio Code's git interface to create a commit and push the code to ADO
+- Create an Azure subscription
+- Create an Azure quota to ensure you don't spend too much
+- Create an Azure resource group, virtual network, subnet, and nsg (you may want to use a region that isn't heavily used)
+- Create an Azure virtual machine (preferrably using a spot instance to save on cost)
+- Create a rule in the Azure nsg allowing only with the public IP that you are using via RDP to ensure your Azure VM is protected
+- Create an Azure service principal (in Entra ID app registrations) and grant it access as Owner (for AKS) to your resource group or subscription
+- Back in ADO, create a service connection with the previous service principal's information
+- Edit one of the ADO .yml pipelines (in the repo) with your Azure information
+- Create an Azure pipeline with ADO, from the .yml file in the repo
+- Navigate to ADO agent pools, and follow the instructions to get ready to install an agent on your Azure VM.
+You'll need a ADO PAT with Agent Pools (Manage and Read)
+- Go back to your Azure VM, and follow the instructions to register the agent pool
+- Install Powershell 7 and Azure CLI on the VM and restart the agent pool (which should be registered in ADO)
+- Create other required Azure objects (Log Analytics, and the necessary private dns zones linked with your vnet)
+- Run your pipeline from ADO and verify success
+- You may want to delete deployed objects as they can add up in cost

 Note that the Azure DevOps Server Pipelines that are published rely on the AZ Cli ADO task.
 This task calls az commands using a cmd /c command and passes the required parameters including the service principal password.
 If you are using Windows self-hosted build agents and the Windows advanced auditing setting 'Audit Process Creation' this will capture the process creation command line and save the service principal password in the audit logs.
 Consider certificate based service principal authentication or avoiding this audit setting for Windows build agents.